Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 ## 5. Set CPU model
 This sets the model of the virtual CPU, and subsequently what the guest OS recognizes it as.

+> [!WARNING]
-**THIS SHOULD NOT BE CHANGED UNLESS YOU KNOW WHAT IT MEANS!** Refer to the [official QEMU documentation on CPU models](https://qemu-project.gitlab.io/qemu/system/qemu-cpu-models.html) for a comprehensive list of acceptable values.
+> **THIS SHOULD NOT BE CHANGED UNLESS YOU KNOW WHAT IT MEANS!** Refer to the [official QEMU documentation on CPU models](https://qemu-project.gitlab.io/qemu/system/qemu-cpu-models.html) for a comprehensive list of acceptable values.

 If you _**know**_ your **host** CPU model is supported natively by macOS (i.e. Intel Core i3, i5, i7, i9) or at least a **similar variant of a supported model** (such as the i9-10900K being similar to Apple's i9-10910), you can expose the real model to the guest using the `host` value.
 It might do something.
 Use at your own risk.